 One of the advantages of a telephone interview is that nobody can see what you’re doing, so you can have everything you need right in front of you.
-It’s important to have a copy of your CV and cover letter, a list of your key skills and achievements, and the job description at hand to remind you of the expected requirements.
+It’s important to have a copy of your résumé and cover letter, a list of your key skills and achievements, and the job description at hand to remind you of the expected requirements.

-You should have also done some background research on the company and noted its main activity, key customers and what attracts you to them.
+You should have also done some background research on the company and noted its main activity, key customers, and what attracts you to them.
 Keep these extra notes in front of you.
 Use them but try not to read them—act natural!

 4. Listen and then respond

 When we are stressed or nervous, we tend to focus on our own words and speak quickly.
 We try to avoid awkward silences and often forget an essential point: an interview is supposed to be an exchange!
 Even if it is incredibly tempting to respond straight away, listen to the recruiter, stay level-headed and try to be focused.
-This will also stop you making a fatal mistake: cutting the other person off.
+This will also stop you from making a fatal mistake: cutting the other person off.
 Silences aren’t the end of the world, they give an interview structure.
 By listening to the silences, you may be able to detect the interviewer’s interest in certain parts of your career path, or even detect their boredom, and thus change direction or your approach.

-Listening also means being proactive, taking an interest and responding by asking questions.
+Listening also means being proactive, taking an interest, and responding by asking questions.
 Make sure you prepare them!
 The recruiter also has to convince you that you want the job, so ask for all the information you need to make an informed decision.